Sean Baker (American football)

-Sean Joseph Baker (born November 6, 1988) is a former American football safety and current coach who is the assistant special teams coordinator for the Houston Texans of the National Football League (NFL).
-He signed with the Tampa Bay Buccaneers in 2012 as an undrafted free agent, and has also been a member of the Atlanta Falcons and Indianapolis Colts.
+Sean Joseph Baker (born November 6, 1988) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Ball State Cardinals.
+He signed with the Tampa Bay Buccaneers in 2012 as an undrafted free agent, and was also a member of the Atlanta Falcons and Indianapolis Colts.

-High school career
+Early life

 Attending Canfield High School, Baker helped team to an 8-3 overall record as a senior and a 29-8 mark in his career.
 He tallied 90 tackles and two interceptions.

 Considered only a two-star recruit by Rivals.com, Baker was not ranked among the nation's top defensive backs.
 He committed to Ball State on December 27, 2006, picking the Cardinals over Eastern Michigan and Kent State.

 College career

 After redshirting his first year at Ball State, Baker played in all 14 games in 2008 and started the final 10 to earn his first letter.
 He led the Cardinals with 91 tackles and tied for the Mid-American Conference lead with six interceptions, including one he returned for a touchdown against Indiana, and had 10 pass breakups.

 Baker subsequently earned multiple All-Freshman honors, as he was named to FWAA′s Freshman All-America team, Sporting News′ Freshman All-American team, and Rivals.com′s Freshman All-America team.